Trademark vs. Service Mark: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 6. Common Mistakes

 A trademark offers legal protection for a symbol, logo, phrase, word, design, or name that represents goods or products.
 A service mark, or servicemark, offers similar protection for services.
 If your company sells an item or multiple items, you'd need to trademark the mark used to represent the business.
 If you have a company that provides a service, focus on the service mark.

 Using TM in your mark represents trademark and SM represents service mark.
 Neither holds any legal significance.
 The only symbol that has legal weight is the registered symbol, represented by an encircled R.

 In order to use the registered symbol, a business or individual must file an application with the United States Patent and Trademark Office (USPTO).
 Before submitting an application, those involved should carefully review existing service marks and trademarks in the registry.
 You can perform a search through the Trademark Electronic Search System (TESS).

 When you use TESS to look for existing marks, follow a few tips to avoid missing something important.
 Don't just look for items that are identical to yours.
 Similar marks are often rejected because they can cause confusion among consumers.
 Trademark and service mark laws exist to protect consumers as well as businesses.
 Without a clear mark, a customer may not know what company manufactured a product or provided a service.

 Protection under trademark and service mark laws also extends to the owners of the marks.
 If another company can confuse a customer into purchasing its products, your business will suffer.
 With legal protection, you can sue the infringer for damages.
-This includes profits lost during the time that the other company used the similar or identical mark.
+This includes profits lost during the time that the other company used a similar or identical mark.

 The difference between a service mark and a trademark seems pretty straightforward, but the two options do lead to some confusion for business owners.
 If you offer both goods and services, you may not know which to use.
 Many businesses that provide services and goods use both trademarks and service marks.